nuts-foundation/nuts-workshops/mini-manuals/3-customer-registration.md

 }
 ```

-`concept` will have to be replaced with the correct concept.
-A concept groups several credentials together.
+`concept` will have to be replaced with the correct concept, an abstraction that generalizes the information of credentials.
-An organization can be defined by a NutsAuthorizationCredential but in the future also by another credential.
+Currently, organizations are only defined through `NutsOrganizationCredential`s, but in the future other credentials may be supported as well.
 Having an abstract concept will allow clients to find the correct result even if it doesn't know by which credential it's defined.
-Checkout the [docs](https://nuts-node.readthedocs.io/en/latest/pages/technology/vc-concepts.html) for the current concepts.
+Check out the [docs](https://nuts-node.readthedocs.io/en/latest/pages/technology/vc-concepts.html) for the current concepts.
-Searching for an organization can be done by using the `organization` concept:
+Searching for a care organization can be done by using the `organization` concept:

 ```
 POST <internal-node-address>/internal/vcr/v1/organization